kevinxyc1/nuvalence-web-challenge/README.md

 ## Deployment

-The web application is already deployed onto AWS amplify.
-Here is the [link](https://master.duq2qg6smh3q8.amplifyapp.com/).
+The web application is already deployed onto AWS amplify. <br />
-The instructions for deployment is as following:
+The instructions for deployment is as following and can also be found [here](https://aws.amazon.com/getting-started/hands-on/build-react-app-amplify-graphql/module-one/?e=gs2020&p=build-a-react-app-intro):
 1. Log into AWS console and choose AWS Amplify
 2. In the AWS Amplify service console, select "Get Started" under Deploy
 3. Select GitHub as the repository service and select Continue